 Jake Hatter - Drums

 Jake originally joined Fiveska on trumpet in 2011, but started filling in on guitar and drums when needed, finally taking a full time drum job in 2013.
-He also plays for other Ska bands: Jason and the Skagonauts (Trumpet/Guitar/Hammond) and deps trumpet with Big 10.
 Jake's musical interests are eclectic, ranging from ska to experimental classical music to Funk to golden silence.
-Also a sound engineer, he runs Fiveska's sound on gig nights, as well as engineering Big 10 and Ezio Lunidei's 'Songsmith Sessions', as well as teaching trumpet now that he has plenty of free time having finished his Music degree.
+Also a sound engineer, he runs Fiveska's sound on gig nights, as well as teaching trumpet now that he has plenty of free time having finished his Music degree.
 A cheeky son-of-a-bitch, he casually dates Gary's wife on the side like a boss.
 Game for a saucy version of 'Careless Whisper', eat him with a red meat dish and at room temperature for maximum enjoyment.

 Jo Instone-Brewer - Saxophone, vocals

 Jo starting playing with Fiveska in 2011 with Jake as a brass section, but later took the brass lines on her own while Jake filled in on guitar and drums.
-Fiveska seems to take up most of Jo's calendar these days, but she still manages to find time to squeeze instrument lessons, instrument repairs, and real work as well!
+Fiveska seems to take up most of Jo's calendar these days, but she still manages to find time to dig holes in the garden whilst working on her Archaeology degree at the University of Leicester.
 The thing people seem to remember about her is her incessant bouncing whilst playing the sax, which has sometimes made other members of the band feel quite ill.
-In September Jo will be moving to Leicester to dig up old stuff, but she's not leaving the band, we won't let her!

 Fiveska dep musicians